Circles for ConnectionCollaboration & Conflict

 The ‘normal’ tension in collaboration

 There is always tension in collaboration.
-Tension is energy, vitality and creates dynamics that lead to change and growth.
+Tension is energy, vitality and – when managed in a good way – creates dynamics that lead to change and growth.

-Maybe you want to make constructive use of the diversisity in your team or organization.
+Maybe you want to make better use of the diversisity in your team or organization.

 Or maybe you are a little cautious or worried when you see the following phenomena:

 - We want to become a self-steering organization, but it doesn’t really work and there is resistance

 - Despite the individual qualities of people, the collaboration as a team doesn’t work out as you hoped